simonwep/presentr/README.md

         previousFragment: ['ArrowLeft', 'ArrowUp']
     },

-    // Will be called on every slide change. onSlide(state) {
+    // Will be called on every slide change.
+The context will be the current presentr instance. onSlide(state) {
-        state.presentr;        // Current instance
         state.slideIndex;      // Current slide index
         state.slides;          // Slides as HTMLElements (Array)
         state.slidePercent;    // Decimal percent value of how much of your slides are over